tambapps/P2P-File-Sharing/Spring App/README.md

 ### Prerequisites

-The two components used for the file transfer must be connected to the same wifi
+The two components used for the file transfer must be connected to the same wifi.
+Public WIFIs don't work for these transfers.

 ### Installing